hypnozee/waveviewer/README.md

     *   It extracts metadata like sample rate and the location/size of the audio data.
 2.  **InputStream Processing and Segmentation**:
     *   The `WavStreamProcessor` in (`:domain`) then processes the raw audio data stream.
-    *   The entire audio stream is conceptually divided into a predefined number of segments (`targetSegments`).
+    *   The entire audio stream is divided into a number of segments (`numSegments`).
     *   This number determines the horizontal resolution of the displayed waveform.
     *   The processor reads the audio data sample by sample.
     *   Each 16-bit sample is normalized to a floating-point value representing its amplitude.
-    *   For each segment, the processor tracks the minimum and maximum normalized amplitudes encountered among all samples that fall within that segment.
+    *   For each segment, the processor tracks the minimum and maximum normalized amplitudes encountered among all samples within that segment.
 3.  **Data for Plotting**:
     * The output is a list of `WaveformSegment` objects, where each object contains the minimum and maximum amplitude for its corresponding time slice of the audio.
     * The `:ui` module then uses this data to render the waveform.